MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 The refractive indices used to compute the radiative properties of the aerosols in Table 1 of Mullens et al. 2024 were compiled from 5 databases.

 ---------------------------------
-Wakeford and Sing (2015) - WS15
+Wakeford & Sing (2015) - WS15

 ADS   : https://ui.adsabs.harvard.edu/abs/2015A%26A...573A.122W/abstract
 Table : 1

 Wakeford and Sing (2015) compiled aerosol refractive indices for aerosols predicted to form in the upper atmospheres of hot Jupiters.
 Their philosophy was to never interpolate or extrapolate indices, and stuck to lab data.
-Wakeford and Sing (2015) utilized both plot digitizers and tables.
+Wakeford & Sing (2015) utilized both plot digitizers and tables.

 Some refractive indices were updated for the follow-up paper:

 Wakeford (2017)
 ADS    : https://ui.adsabs.harvard.edu/abs/2017MNRAS.464.4247W/abstract
 Table  : N/A